thaydan/ocp8/CONTRIBUTING.md

 Welcome to this guide for conbributing.

-explications / bienvenue
+To contribute, you need to keep in mind the follow points :
+-

-(LA DETTE THECNIQUE DOIT ETRE REFLECHIS / QUALITE DU CODE) Table of content
+(LA DETTE THECNIQUE DOIT ETRE REFLECHIS / QUALITE DU CODE)

+#### Table of content

 1. [Pull requests](#pull-requests)
 2. [Project Architecture](#architecture)